Last update April 19, 2021

 There is insufficient evidence on the recommended amount of caffeine during lactation (McCreedy 2018).

-At a dose higher than 300 mg a-day may induce nervousness and irritability in the infant.
 Intravenous high doses used to treat post-epidural anesthesia headache within 2-3 days after delivery, before mature breast milk comes, are compatible with breastfeeding.

 We do not have alternatives for Caffeine.

+Suggestions made at e-lactancia are done by APILAM team of health professionals, and are based on updated scientific publications.
 It is not intended to replace the relationship you have with your doctor but to compound it.